openbase/bco.website/www/developer/installation.md

 ## Setup Cor-Lab Debian Repository

-This repository provides a collection of precompiled libs and tools for rsb.
+This repository provides a collection of pre-compiled libs and tools for rsb.
 This includes transport layers like spread as well as dev-libs for using rsb in python or c++.
 To register the repository to your local debian package manager follow the instructions on [http://packages.cor-lab.de/](http://packages.cor-lab.de/)
 * example for ubuntu xenial
   ```
   echo 'deb http://packages.cor-lab.de/ubuntu/ xenial main' | sudo tee -a /etc/apt/sources.list